louissxu/push_swap_visualiser/README.md

 ### WASM solutions

 Discuss implementation of WASM embedding of C code solutions.
 Add method.
 Add how to add PR if people want to add other good solutions.

+### GH pages

+Add discussion about hosting on GH pages